Rui-Chun/ESP32-OLSRv2-Mesh/README.md

 No much. they can be the same set.
 They serve different purposes and may be derived from different algorithms.
 From RFC, it looks like flooding MPR can just use 1 as metric for all links, while routing MPR needs to use metric.

-How to define a reasonable metric?
-How to compute routing?
-How detailed the report should be?

-I can implement basics and discuss entensions.

 TODO:
 1. timer out and delete.
 2. node type switch.